cheprasov/php-parallel/README.md

 // do some thing ...
 sleep(2);

-// waiting for <foo> and <obj>
+// waiting for <foo> and <obj> and get results.
-// and get results
+// use wait() without parameters for wait all forks.
+Example: $Parallel->wait();
 $result = $Parallel->wait(['foo', 'obj']);

 print_r($result);
+print_r(microtime(true) - $time);
 // 3 parallel operations by 2 seconds take about 2 seconds, instead 6 seconds.
-print_r(microtime(true) - $time);

 //    Array
 //    (
 //        [foo] => Array